-For the year ended 31 December 2023
+For the year ended December 31, 2024

-To the Chairman of Eurotunnel Holding S.A.S,
+To the Chairman of Eurotunnel Holding S.A.S.,

-In our capacity as statutory auditors of Eurotunnel Holding S.A.S. and in accordance with your request in connection with the Permanent Facility Agreement amended on 4 May 2022, we have audited the "consolidated accounting statements" of Eurotunnel Holding S.A.S.
-They include the consolidated income statement, the consolidated financial position and the consolidated cash flows statement for the year ended 31 December 2023 as explained in note C.1 to the accompanying consolidated accounting statements.
+As statutory auditors of Eurotunnel Holding S.A.S. and in response to your request in connection with the Permanent Facility Agreement amended on 4 May 2022, we have performed an audit of its accompanying "consolidated accounting statements" for the year ended December 31, 2024.
+They include the consolidated income statement, the consolidated financial position and the consolidated cash flows statement for the year ended December 31, 2024 as explained in note C.1 to the accompanying consolidated accounting statements.

-Management is responsible for the preparation and fair presentation of the "consolidated accounting statements".
-Inasmuch as they were not intended for the sole shareholder, they were not subject to approval by the Chairman of the Company.
-Our responsibility is to express an opinion on these "consolidated accounting statements" based on our audit.
+These "consolidated accounting statements" have been prepared under the responsibility of management and, as they are not intended to be sent to the shareholders, have not been approved by the Chairman of the Company.
+Our role is to express an opinion on these "consolidated accounting statements", based on our audit.

-We conducted our audit in accordance with professional standards applicable in France and the professional doctrine of the French national auditing body (Compagnie nationale des commissaires aux comptes) related to this engagement; these standards require that we plan and perform the audit to obtain reasonable assurance about whether the "consolidated accounting statements" are free of material misstatement.
-An audit involves performing procedures, using sampling techniques or other methods of selection, to obtain audit evidence about the amounts and disclosures in the "accounting statements".
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made, as well as the overall presentation of the "consolidated accounting statements".
+We have conducted our audit in accordance with professional standards applicable in France and the guidance issued by the French Institute of statutory auditors (Compagnie nationale des commissaires aux comptes).
+Those standards require that we plan and perform the audit to obtain reasonable assurance that the "consolidated accounting statements" are free of material misstatements.
+An audit includes verifying, using sample testing techniques or other selection methods, evidence supporting the amounts and disclosures in the "consolidated accounting statements".
+An audit also includes assessing the accounting principles used and significant estimates made, as well as evaluating the overall "consolidated accounting statement" presentation.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

-We conducted our audit engagement in compliance with independence requirements of the french Commercial Code (code de commerce) and the French Code of Ethics (code de déontologie) for statutory auditors' rules applicable to us, for the period from 1st January 2023 to the date of our report.
+We conducted our audit engagement in compliance with independence requirements of the French Commercial Code (code de commerce) and the French Code of Ethics (code de déontologie) for statutory auditors' rules applicable to us, for the period from 1st January 2024 to the date of our report.